Blinkie the French Bulldog

 Colour – fawn

-Microchip number and company – Hazel is chipped to us and the details can be moved over on a successful adoption
+Microchip number and company – Bubba is microchipped and the details provided to be moved over on a successful adoption

 Can be left alone – yes for a few hours with no issues, but will need to build up to this in her new home

-Current diet – Hazel eats a mixture of wet and dry food twice a day, she can eat everything and loves snacks
+Current diet – Bubba eats wet and dry food twice a day

 A video home check and a non refundable £400 adoption donation will apply – this goes back into our vet fund account to help other dogs in our care